steeply/gbot-trader/readme.md

 ----------------|----------------------
-ONE_ORDERS_SELL                     | Strategy: One order to sell, lot purchase (default: false) ONE_ORDERS_SELL_PERCENT             | Specifies the percentage desired profit (default: 1) ONE_ORDERS_SELL_OFFSET              | The difference between LastPrice and first BUY order in the stack of orders in % (default: 2)
+ONE_ORDERS_SELL                     | Strategy: One order to sell, lot purchase (default: false) ONE_ORDERS_SELL_PERCENT             | Specifies the percentage desired profit (default: 1) ONE_ORDERS_SELL_OFFSET              | The difference between LastPrice and first BUY order in the stack of orders in %. <br> Will pull the order up, if this value is exceeded. (default: 2)
 INTEGRITY_CONTROL_ORDERS            | Integrity control orders (**soft** or **hard**) (default: soft) FIRST_LOADING_HISTORY               | Download the history when you start the bot (default: false) CYCLES_AUTO_EXIT                    | How many cycles to make the exit (default: false)

+> If the parameter **INTEGRITY_CONTROL_ORDERS** in `hard` mode, then a sell order will be installed only if the volume installed and executed buy orders will be the same.

+> If the parameter **FIRST_LOADING_HISTORY** included, will be loaded into the cache the first 100 BUY orders before the first SELL order for the selected pair and put a SELL order on the basis of these data.

 **All the strategies are mutually exclusive.
 If no policy is selected, use the strategy of "Scalper"**.